SAP-samples/ui5-exercises-codejam/chapters/chapter02/readme.md

 ### 1. Add a new `dataSource` and `model` to our `app/webapp/manifest.json`

 Models are another major part of UI5 development.
-We use models to store data in our app.
+We use models to store data in our app ("data layer").
 Models are not bound to or represented by a specific file, but are dynamic objects that can be consumed and modified by different parts of the app.
 They can be created via the `manifest.json` file or via a controller (which we will do in [chapter 03](/chapters/chapter03#3-add-a-new-userselection-model-and-an-onselect-method-to-our-controller)).

 ➡️ Paste the following code into the `app/webapp/manifest.json`: